gigouni/polymer2-medias-center/frontend/README.md

 # \<polymer2-medias-center\>

-A medias center to pool images and videos through a carousel
+A medias center to pool images and videos

 ## Install the Polymer-CLI